YAG1307/Unity-GridCreator-Tool/README.md

 # Unity GridCreator Tool

-A Unity Editor utility built to make 2D level layout faster and less repetitive.
-Instead of dragging individual prefabs into the scene and manual-snapping them, this tool adds a custom editor window to paint tiles directly in the Scene View.
+Instead of manually dragging and positioning individual prefabs, GridCreator tool lets you paint directly into the Scene View using a customizable prefab palette.

 [GridCreator Demo]